- Cultural Organizations

-All performances take place at the Noyes Cultural Arts Center, 927 Noyes St., at 7:00 p.m. on Saturdays or 3:00 p.m. on Sundays.
-The 2013 season includes four Main Stage performances, a dramatic reading series and a Summer Gospel Music Celebration!
-See box office section below for ticket prices.
+All main stage performances take place at the Noyes Cultural Arts Center, 927 Noyes St., at 7:00 p.m. on Saturdays or 3:00 p.m. on Sundays.
+The 2013 season includes four main stage performances, a dramatic reading series and two concerts in late August!

 NEW!
 A limited number of Premium Season Discount Cards are available at the Noyes Center box office.
 Each $40 card is valid for four plays and two concerts in 2013, which is a $38 savings over full-price tickets.

 Earlier this summer...

 Painting, top, by Michael Montenegro.
 Slideshow photos by Basil Clunie.

 Marlene Rosenberg and Chainsaw Dupont will rock the stage with Jazz for the spirit and Blues for the soul!

 Rev. Kenneth Cherry will conduct Evanston’s most talented gospel singers and musicians.
 Buy tickets now.
 Last year, the concert sold out!

 The 2013 Dramatic Reading Series' theme is "Celebrating the Funny; African American Comedy."
 Dramatists Guild Award-winner "The Colored Museum" by George C. Wolfe will be presented on Saturdays at 3:00 p.m. at the Evanston Public Library, 1703 Orrington Ave. on June 1, July 13 and August 3.
 The play features 11 vignettes that satirize elements of African American culture.
 The readings are co-sponsored by the Evanston Public Library.
 Admission is free as part of the Mayor's Summer Recreation Program.

 Big Butt Girls and Other Fantasies — The Remix! by Marsha Estell